fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 .totri-footnote}^ If your product becomes successful, your service may start to get[]{#idm45728436429848} plenty of *queries per second* (QPS), and it must scale up to support the load.
-A great solution to scale up your service, as we will see in this chapter, is to use TF Serving, either on your own hardware infrastructure or via a cloud service such as Google Cloud AI Platform.
+A great solution to scale up your service, as we will see in this lab, is to use TF Serving, either on your own hardware infrastructure or via a cloud service such as Google Cloud AI Platform.
 It will take care of efficiently serving your model, handle graceful model transitions, and more.
 If you use the